broadinstitute/terraform-shared/terraform-modules/github-runner/README.md

 - A static Broad-controlled public IP
 - Vault preinstalled and authenticated (via the given role/secret ID paths)
 - GCP utilities preinstalled and authenticated (for `service-account` with `service-account-scopes`)
-- Docker (and kubectl) preinstalled and GCP set as a credential helper
+- Docker (and kubectl) preinstalled and `gcloud` set as a credential helper
 - Automatic registration with the target GitHub repo on startup (and de-registration on shutdown)
-- Automatic restarts every night at 3 AM to update everything to latest version (Docker, Vault, OS via `apt-get update`, GitHub Action Runner software)
+- Automatic restarts every night at 3 AM to update everything to latest version (Docker, Vault, kubectl, OS via `apt-get update`, GitHub Action Runner software)

 ## Debugging
-If things go horribly wrong, you can use GCP UI to find the problematic instance and grab the `gcloud` command to SSH in.
+If things go horribly wrong, you can use GCP UI to find the problematic instance and grab the `gcloud` command to SSH in via non-split VPN.

 To see logs . . .
 - of the startup script, use `sudo journalctl -u google-startup-scripts.service`